A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

 \begin{definition} A CD category is \emph{semiadditive}\footnote{Note that our terminology does not imply the existence of \emph{biproducts}, as is sometimes the case in the literature.} if it is equipped with a monoidal $\CMon$-enrichment. \end{definition}

+We emphasise that for what follows, $\CMon$-enrichment is the only additional structure we will require beyond that of a vanilla CD category.
+In particular, all the definitions and results below make sense without additional machinery beyond this.

-\begin{rem} The combination of \eqref{eq:bilinearity-of-composition} and \eqref{eq:monoidal-enrichment} has a useful interpretation in terms of string diagrams.
-The conditions involving zero maps mean that zero maps \emph{annihilate} string diagrams: if any morphism of a string diagram is zero, then the entire diagram is, regardless of what else it contains.
+\begin{remark} The combination of \eqref{eq:bilinearity-of-composition} and \eqref{eq:monoidal-enrichment} has a useful interpretation in terms of string diagrams.
+The conditions involving zero maps mean that zero maps \emph{annihilate} string diagrams: if any morphism of a string diagram is zero, then the entire diagram is also zero, regardless of the other morphisms it contains.
 The remaining additivity conditions mean that if we are given two string diagrams that are identical apart from one specific subdiagram, then their sum can be computed by replacing that subdiagram with the sum of those two subdiagrams.
-For example:

-where here the dashed boxes indicate the subdiagrams that differ.
-This provides a convenient tool for reasoning about semiadditive CD categories that we will make use of below. \end{rem}
+For example: \begin{cdiag*} \tikzfig{pattern-matching} \end{cdiag*} where here the dashed boxes indicate the subdiagrams that differ.
+This provides a convenient tool for reasoning about semiadditive CD categories that we will make use of below. \end{remark}

 Categories of kernels (Example \ref{exa:sfkern}) admit natural enrichments over commutative monoids as follows.

 \begin{proposition} Let $\tarS$ and $\sndS$ be measurable spaces, and define the zero kernel $0 : \tarS \to \sndS$ and the sum $\P + \Q : \tarS \to \sndS$ of kernels $\P, \Q : \tarS \to \sndS$ respectively as follows: